5T33Z0/Lenovo-ThinkPad-E14-Gen-5-AMD-OpenCore/README.md

 > [!IMPORTANT]
 >
-> In macOS Sequoia, disabling Gatekeeper requires you to confirm the changes in System Settings &rarr; Gatekeeper &rarr; select "Allow apps from 'Everywhere'"
+> In macOS Sequoia+, disabling Gatekeeper requires you to confirm the changes in System Settings &rarr; Gatekeeper &rarr; select "Allow apps from 'Everywhere'"

 ## Credits